 Kinds of Markets

-Markets in Thailand can be focused on food, textiles, junk, crafts, tourist knickknacks and just about anything else.
+Markets in Southeast Asia can be focused on food, textiles, junk, crafts, tourist knickknacks and just about anything else.
 What is sold can vary based on day, time of day and location.
 If you have something particular in mind, do a little research before you venture out and find the right market.